carp-dk/carp-webservices-spring/docs/input-data-types.md

 ### Fields

+  - `devices: List<Device>` - Devices handed out to the participant, each containing:
   - `deviceId: String` - Identifier or serial/asset tag of the handed out device.
   - `deviceModel: String?` - Optional model or description to help inventory tracking.
   - `handedOutAt: Instant?` - When the device was handed out to the participant.
 Defaults to now if omitted.
   - `notes: String?` - Free-form notes about accessories, condition, or anything noteworthy.

 ### Example